-SA objectives Sub-questions Relevant topic(s) as set out in the SEA Regulations Will it improve access to training to raise employment potential?
-Will it increase levels of qualification?
-Will it create jobs in high knowledge sectors?
-Will it promote investment in educational establishments?
-4. Regeneration and Will it maintain and enhance community facilities and services?
-Population Social Inclusion: To Will it enhance accessibility to key community facilities and services including schools and public Human health promote regeneration, transport? tackle deprivation and Will it protect and enhance the vitality and viability of the District's towns and villages? ensure accessibility for Will it tackle deprivation in the District's most deprived areas and reduce inequalities? all.
-Will it contribute to regeneration initiatives?
-Will it encourage engagement in community activities?
+SA objectives ctives Sub-questions ■ Will it improve access to training to raise employment potential? ■ Will it increase levels of qualification? ■ Will it create jobs in high knowledge sectors? ■ Will it promote investment in educational establishments?
+4. Regeneration and ■ Will it maintain and enhance community facilities and services?
+Population Social Inclusion: To Will it enhance accessibility to key community facilities and services including schools and public transport?
+Human health promote regeneration, Will it protect and enhance the vitality and viability of the District's towns and villages? tackle deprivation and Will it tackle deprivation in the District's most deprived areas and reduce inequalities? ensure accessibility for ■ Will it contribute to regeneration initiatives? all. ■ Will it encourage engagement in community activities?
 Will it promote participation in cultural activities?
-Will it enhance the public realm?
-Will it align investment in services, facilities and infrastructure with growth?
+Will it enhance the public realm? ■ Will it align investment in services, facilities and infrastructure with growth?
 5. Health and Will it avoid locating development in locations that could adversely affect people's health?
-Population Wellbeing: To improve • Will it maintain and improve access to green infrastructure, open space, leisure and recreational Human health health and reduce facilities? health inequalities.
-Will it increase the opportunities for physical activity and accessibility of recreational services and facilities?
-Will it improve access to healthcare facilities and services?
-Will it reduce health inequalities?
-Will it meet the needs of the District's ageing population?
+Population Wellbeing: To ■ Will it maintain and improve access to green infrastructure, open space, leisure and recreational facilities?
+Human health improve health and Will it increase the opportunities for physical activity and accessibility of recreational services and facilities? reduce health ■ Will it improve access to healthcare facilities and services? inequalities. ■ Will it reduce health inequalities? ■ Will it meet the needs of the District's ageing population?
 Will it support those with disabilities?
-Will it promote community safety?
-Will it reduce actual levels of crime and anti-social behaviour?
-Will it reduce the fear of crime?
-Will it promote design that discourages crime?
-Will it align healthcare facilities and services with growth?
-6. Transport: To reduce Will it reduce travel demand and the distance people travel for jobs, employment, leisure and Population the need to travel, services and facilities?
-Human health promote sustainable Will it encourage a shift to more sustainable modes of transport? • Air modes of transport and Will it encourage walking, cycling and the use of public transport? align investment in Will it help to address highways capacity issues and reduce traffic congestion? infrastructure with Will it deliver investment in the District's transportation infrastructure and support proposals growth identified in the Local Transport Plan? - • Will it capitalise on the District's good transport accessibility, links to Robin Hood Airport and the new Worksop Bus Station?
+Will it promote community safety? ■ Will it reduce actual levels of crime and anti-social behaviour? ■ Will it reduce the fear of crime? ■ Will it promote design that discourages crime? ■ Will it align healthcare facilities and services with growth?
+6. Transport: To reduce Will it reduce travel demand and the distance people travel for jobs, employment, leisure and services and facilities?
+Population the need to travel, ■ Will it encourage a shift to more sustainable modes of transport?
+Human health promote sustainable ■ Will it encourage walking, cycling and the use of public transport?
+Air modes of transport Will it help to address highways capacity issues and reduce traffic congestion? and align investment Will it deliver investment in the District's transportation infrastructure and support proposals identified in the Local Transport Plan?
+Will it capitalise on the District's good transport accessibility, links to Robin Hood Airport and the new Worksop Bus Station?